dyong0/dyong0.github.io/_posts/2017-05-06-How-to-quit-playing-games-effectively.md

 title : How to quit playing games effectively
 ---

 I started to play games since I was about 5.
-I also started programming as I wanted to make a game.
+And I also started programming as I wanted to make a game.
 Games have affected my whole life so much.
 Realizing that I spent too much time on playing games, I've been trying to quit wasting time on games.

 <!--break-->